The periodicity conjecture for pairs of Dynkin diagrams: Cluster combinatorics from Calabi-Yau triangulated categories

 \section{Cluster combinatorics from Calabi-Yau triangulated categories}

-Here we describe how to associate cluster combinatorial data with objects in $2$-Calabi-Yau categories with a cluster-tilting object.
+Here we describe how to associate cluster combinatorial data with objects in $2$-Calabi-Yau categories with a cluster tilting object.
 We start with the categorical lift of the most basic operation: quiver mutation.